AdaptiveCity/cerberus/README.md

 ### Add `lt1` user

 `sudo adduser lt1`
+Add user to the `video` group so we can access the camera:
+As root: `sudo usermod -a -G video lt1`

-Later change write access using `chown`
+Later change write access using `chown` or `chmod` if necessary.

 ### Set up Flask Repo
 Sets up a temporary backdoor access for debugging.